9swampy/BoolEnumGenerator/ReadMe.md

 ---

-## 🧪 Confirmed Working Setup
+## 🧪 Confirmed Working Build/Contribution Setup

-To validate everything is wired correctly:
+Check out the latest master branch then validate everything is wired correctly:
-1. Open only the generator projects and the test project (`Nuget.Tests`).
+1. Open only the generator projects (`BoolParameterGenerator` and `BoolParameterGenerator.Shared`) and the test project (`BoolParameterGenerator.Pack.Tests`).
 2. Clean the solution.
-3. Rebuild `Nuget.Tests`.
+3. Rebuild `BoolParameterGenerator.Pack.Tests`.
-4. If analyzer references (like `PrimS`) appear unresolved, open the file — Visual Studio will resolve them automatically.
+4. If BoolParameterGenerator analyzer references appear unresolved, try opening the file — often Visual Studio will resolve them automatically when the file is activated.
-5. Rebuild again if necessary to see diagnostics like `BEG004`.
+5. Rebuild again if necessary
+1. You'll hopefully see `BEG004` diagnostics.

 ---